johnlokerse/azure-bicep-cheat-sheet/README.md

 # Azure Bicep Cheatsheet

-This Azure Bicep Cheatsheet repository contain set of quick references for Azure Bicep!
+This Azure Bicep Cheatsheet repository contain a set of quick references for Azure Bicep!